 DMM protocol solutions MUST consider security risks introduced by DMM into the network.
-Examples of such risks to be considered are authentication and authorization mechanisms that allow a legitimate mobile host/router to use the mobility support provided by the DMM solution; redirecting traffic to the wrong host when providing DMM support; signaling message protection in terms of authentication, encryption, data integrity and confidentiality.
+Such considerations may include authentication and authorization mechanisms that allow a mobile host/router to use the mobility support provided by the DMM solution; measures against redirecting traffic to the wrong host when providing DMM support; signaling message protection for authentication, integrity and confidentiality.

-Motivation: Various attacks such as impersonation, denial of service, man-in-the-middle attacks, and so on, can be mounted against a DMM network and need to be protected against.
+Motivation: Various attacks such as impersonation, denial of service, man-in-the-middle attacks, and so on, may become newly possible or easier to mount due to the introduction of DMM.
 Proof of possession of past and new IP addresses may be needed.